sinasafarnezhadian/ha-fusion/PROGRESS.md

 	- [ ] better seperation
 	- [ ] more flexibility to edit content
 	- [ ] add wethaer to main content
+ 	- [ ] Main Content Button with more Information

 ### Switch